datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 Therefore, for modeling share variables we might have to use different approach.

-The most straight forward of the methods available for these kinds of models is the generalized linear model, which makes sure that values of the predicted variable are confined to the interval between zero and one.
+The most straight forward of the methods available for these kinds of models is the generalized linear models, which makes sure that values of the predicted variable are confined to the interval between zero and one.
+We will use `statsmodels.discrete.dicsrete_model.Logit` for that.

 Logistic regression is one of the most widespread applications of the generalized linear models.

 `@instructions`
 - Compare the outputs of the two models on the right (both modeling `mpgShare` by use of `cyl` and `wt`): the standard linear regression and the logistic regression.
-- Notice that logistic regression does not have R-squared statistics.
-Instead other indicator (AIC) is used to evaluate the goodness of fit.
+- Notice that logistic regression does not have R-squared statistics

 `@hint`